- June 24, 2016

 New York’s personal injury law follows a rule known as “pure comparative fault.”
 What this means is that if you were partially at fault, your financial recovery will be diminished by your percentage of fault in the accident.
 For example, if a jury finds that you were 25% at fault, you would still be entitled to recover 75% of your losses.

 Myth #3: Hiring a personal injury lawyer is expensive.

-The truth: Most personal injury lawyers (including the lawyers at Stenger, Roberts, Davis & Diamond, LLP) take cases on a contingency-fee basis.
+The truth: Most personal injury lawyers (including the lawyers at Stenger, Diamond & Glass LLP) take cases on a contingency-fee basis.
 This means that you don’t pay any legal fees while your case is pending; and, if you win, then your lawyer receives a percentage of your recovery.
 If you don’t win, you don’t pay any legal fees.

 In fact, the real truth is that it can cost far more not to hire an attorney.
 Because…

 Myth #4: Your insurance company will take care of you.

 The truth: The insurance companies are not on your side.
 Even though most auto accident cases involve filing a claim under the victim’s own no-fault insurance policy, most insurance companies will fight to avoid paying their policyholders’ claims.
 Without experienced legal representation, you could end up settling for far less than you actually deserve.

 Contact Stenger, Diamond & Glass LLP about Your Case Today